-A Notice of Assessment is also sent wherein you can raise disagreement on your tax amount and inform authorities within 30 states with reason of objection.
-Tax amount needs to be paid within 30 days of receiving Notice of Assessment regardless of informing about objection.
+A Notice of Assessment is also sent to raise disagreement on your tax amount and inform authorities within 30 states with the reason of objection.
+The tax amount needs to be paid within 30 days of receiving Notice of Assessment regardless of telling about the objection.

-IRAS allows you to stagger your income tax over a stretch of 12 months without interest if you are unable to pay your tax in one lump sum.
-Evasion of tax could lead to fines up to 300% of tax amount (upto S$10000) or 3 years of imprisonment.
+IRAS allows you to stagger your income tax over 12 months without interest if you cannot pay your tax in one lump sum.
+Evasion of tax could lead to fines up to 300% of the tax amount (up to S$10000) or three years of imprisonment.

-GST is kind of like a self-assessed tax so you need to monitor your registration for it.
-Registering for GST is mandatory when your business turnover is approx. more than S$1 Million in the last 12 months (retrospective basis) or if you are expecting such a turnover in the coming 12 months and have signed contracts/deals that proves this revenue (prospective basis).
+GST is kind of like a self-assessed tax, so you need to monitor your registration for it.
+Registering for GST is mandatory when your business turnover is approx. More than S$1 Million in the last 12 months (retrospective basis) or if you are expecting such a turnover in the coming 12 months and have signed contracts/deals that prove this revenue (prospective basis).
 GST registration is voluntary in case of a turnover lesser than the amount mentioned.

 However, once registered, you cannot deregister for the next two years.
 GST taxes the self-employed workers and wage earners only when they consume, not when they earn.
 To learn more, click here.

-As many companies are shifting their preference to on-demand or short term contracts, freelancers play an essential role in Singapore’s workforce and contribute greatly to the economy.
-Freelancing has its advantages and disadvantages, but it is truly a one man’s army.
+As many companies are shifting their preference to on-demand or short-term contracts, freelancers play an essential role in Singapore’s workforce and contribute greatly to the economy.
+Freelancing has its advantages and disadvantages, but it is truly a one-man army.
 Delivering quality work speedily can be key to becoming an effective freelancer.

-Uberisation of workforce is on rise.
-Come be a part of it!
+Uberisation of the workforce is on the rise.
+Be a part of it!